KDE Plasma

 Scribus is a desktop publishing application, which enables you to take the documents you produce with Kate, Kile and Calligra and make them into documents ready for production at commercial printers.
 You can also use Scribus to design flyers, business cards, magazines and books and send the files to your printer.

-Set your KDE Plasma desktop up to be very beautiful, fast and productive.
-Learn how to write code in Kate.
-You can edit the files on your computer and you can develop all kinds of applications using Kate and Kdevelop.
-Learn how to use Markdown and Latex for writing.
-Use Markdown for simple writing tasks and Latex for larger, more complex writing projects.
-Use Kile to learn how to write Latex.
+Scribus is one of your very important tools.
+I used Scribus to produce the first edition of my book, Holistic Home Office.
 Use Scribus for typesetting your books and self publishing them.
 IngramSpark, BookBaby and Lulu are three self publishing options you can use.
 Lulu is the simple, do everything yourself version.
 BookBaby is the medium and IngramSpark is the most helpful version.

 I’m just showing you a path.
 It’s up to you to make the effort to learn how to use this high performance platform and these high performance tools.
+And my recommendations are just options.
+There are many other options you can use.

 Falkon